 - Unit equipment (host): The battery/charger/transfer device that powers its own lamps and any connected remote heads.

-- Goal: Provide code-compliant illumination for 90 minutes, at the required light levels, with wiring installed per NEC.
+- Goal: Provide code-compliant illumination for 90 minutes, at required light levels, with wiring installed per NEC.

 Need fundamentals (sizing, voltage drop, spacing)?
 See the remote head sizing and wiring guide.